flatironinstitute/kachery-cloud/README.md

 | [Wasabi](./doc/wasabi_bucket_instructions.md) | $6 | Free for reasonable use | |
 | Filebase | $6 | $6 | |

-The first two options are more expensive, but presumably more reliable.
+Wasabi is the recommended choice right now.
+The first two options are a lot more expensive, but presumably more reliable.

-The third (Wasabi) is the recommended choice in terms of cost.

-All methods use an S3-compatible configuration - so with a Google bucket you need to obtain S3-style credentials.

-In all cases, if you plan to use figurl, CORS needs to be configured to allow requests from `figurl.org` and `www.figurl.org`.

-More details and guides about setting all of this up will be coming soon.

-## Environment
+## Environment variables

 You can use environment variables to control the storage/configuration directory used by kachery-cloud and the project ID used for storing data in the cloud.